SYwaves/lazy-cmyk-to-rgb/README.md

 # LAZY APPROXIMATE CMYK TO RGB CONVERSION

-This is a loosely weighted method of converting from CMYK to RGB while maintaing perceptual similarity.
+This is a loosely weighted method of converting from CMYK to RGB while maintaining some semblance of perceptual similarity.

 Traditional 'naive' formula I see on the internet is as follow: